-TABLE A.III.7: BUDGET BY DELIVERABLE, 2024 AND 2025 (USD million) Deliverables 2024 2025 Total 1 Cadre development and capabilities (community of practice, workshops, training and knowledge management) 3.1 - 3.1 2 Technology tools / systems (including database development) 1.2 - 1.2 3 Functional reorganization 27 1.1 0.7 1.8 4 Other deliverables including climate funding proposals pipeline and prioritized innovative finance projects 1.5 0.3 1.8 Total 6.9 1.0 7.9
+TABLE A.III.7: BUDGET BY DELIVERABLE, 2024 AND 2025 (USD million) Deliverables 2024 2025 Total 1 Cadre development and capabilities (community of practice, workshops, training and knowledge management) 3.1 - 3.1 2 Technology tools / systems (including database development) 1.2 - 1.2 3 Functional reorganization 26 1.1 0.7 1.8 4 Other deliverables including climate funding proposals pipeline and prioritized innovative finance projects 1.5 0.3 1.8 Total 6.9 1.0 7.9

-- 57. Deliverable 1 includes addressing systemic gaps in the development and capabilities of the partnerships, advocacy and innovative financing cadres by formalizing training and onboarding processes for partnerships officers, country directors and regional directors; strengthening the capacity of headquarters, regional and country teams to engage with donors and partners; adjusting the global narrative to regional and country situations and convincingly communicating, internally and externally, well-defined WFP value propositions; and engaging in innovative financing solutions throughout WFP. - 58.
-Deliverable 2 includes the rationalization and integration of technological tools and systems through the consolidated, streamlined and harmonized management of improvements to tools and technology-based processes. - 59.
+- 59. Deliverable 1 includes addressing systemic gaps in the development and capabilities of the partnerships, advocacy and innovative financing cadres by formalizing training and onboarding processes for partnerships officers, country directors and regional directors; strengthening the capacity of headquarters, regional and country teams to engage with donors and partners; adjusting the global narrative to regional and country situations and convincingly communicating, internally and externally, well-defined WFP value propositions; and engaging in innovative financing solutions throughout WFP. - 60.
+Deliverable 2 includes the rationalization and integration of technological tools and systems through the consolidated, streamlined and harmonized management of improvements to tools and technology-based processes. - 61.
 Deliverable 3 includes the establishment within PA of a strategic coordination function and a business management cross-divisional team as well as a cross-departmental innovative finance operational team to support the adoption of innovative and collaborative ways of working.
-This will involve consolidating cohesive functional groupings to facilitate cross-functional engagement and coordination and support the clarification and streamlining of functional roles, responsibilities and accountabilities.
+This will involve consolidating cohesive functional groupings to facilitate cross-functional engagement and coordination and support the clarification and streamlining of functional roles, responsibilities and accountabilities. - 62.
+Deliverable 4 includes a pipeline of feasible climate-related funding proposals ready for submission as funding opportunities materialize; and a central database and library of agreements (by topic, clauses and donors) to facilitate negotiations and management.
+Supported by the implementation of the innovative funding strategy in the next two years, WFP plans to build a menu of established mechanisms that can be adapted to specific needs and contexts; ensure coordinated support and access to relevant expertise to develop new mechanisms; and continue the exploration of promising mechanisms to complement the portfolio.
+This menu will be demand-driven and context-specific to support country office programmatic objectives and strategic outcomes.
+Key to success will be the integration of innovative finance into strategic planning at the local and global levels, including the new generation of CSPs and country-specific partnership and advocacy plans, and the provision of guidance and access to expertise for the relevant teams.

-27 This includes coordination; strategy integration with CSPs and partnership action plans; opportunity identification workshops; consultations with regional bureaux and country offices; and implementation and oversight of other deliverables.
+26 This includes coordination; strategy integration with CSPs and partnership action plans; opportunity identification workshops; consultations with regional bureaux and country offices; and implementation and oversight of other deliverables.